less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 Our rocketship code is reasonably simple, and keeping track of what is going on in our heads is manageable.
 However, when you get to work on larger systems, it sometimes helps to **visualize the software modules and their communication** altogether.
 One way to do that is to use `rqt_graph`. `rqt_graph` provides a GUI plugin for visualizing the ROS computation graph made of topics and nodes.

-While your rocketship is running, run the following command in a separate Docker container:
+While your rocketship is running, run the following command in a separate terminal:

 ```bash
 $ rqt